 Puppy Training Tips

+So what’s the big deal about whether or not to do positive or negative reinforcement?
 A pat on the head and a treat will have a stronger impact on your dog’s behavior and training than a loud yell and a smack on the rear.

 Be consistent.
 Puppies need to feel secure and consistency will not only help them learn the rules more quickly, it will help them feel more secure in your home.
 This is important because a dog that feels safe and secure will not only behave better, they’ll trust you more easily and will learn faster during dog training sessions.